masikol/barapost/README.md

 ### OPTIONS:

-- Files that you want "fastQA5-sorter-v3-2c.py" to process should be specified as positional arguments (see EXAMPLE #2 below).
+- Files that you want "fastQA5-sorter.py" to process should be specified as positional arguments (see EXAMPLE #2 below).
-  Wildcards do work: `./fastQA5-sorter-v3-2c.py my_directory/*` will process all files in `'my_directory'`.
+  Wildcards do work: `./fastQA5-sorter.py my_directory/*` will process all files in `'my_directory'`.

 ```
     -h (--help) --- show help message;

+    -v (--version) --- show version;

-    -r (--prober-result-dir) --- directory that contains results of taxonomic annotation.
+    -r (--taxannot-resdir) --- directory that contains results of taxonomic annotation.
         This is prober's output directory (see prober's `-o` option).
         Or, if you omit prober step, this is barapost's output directory (see barapost's `-r` option).
         Default value is "barapost_result", since it is the default name of
-        output directory generated by "prober-v1-12f.py".
+        output directory generated by "prober.py".

     -d (--indir) --- directory which contains FASTQ and/or FASTA files
         (files can be gzipped) meant to be sorted;